Overview

 How to share and use your articles

-Your knowledge hub articles will be visible to volunteers directly in the Volunteero app, this will be in the support section on their profile tab.
-This will be available after we do our next app update, however you can start prepping and creating your articles now.
+Your knowledge hub articles are visible to volunteers directly in the Volunteero app, they can find the articles in the Knowledge & support articles section on their profile tab.

 You may also wish to share specific articles more directly with certain individuals or groups of volunteers.
 To do this, copy the article's direct link at the top of the article content and paste this link wherever you need to share it.